eugeniogiusti/automated-mediawiki-deploy/README.md

 ## Prerequisites

-- Ubuntu/Debian-based system
+- Tested on Ubuntu 22.04
+- VM with 2 virtual cpu 2gb RAM and 40gb storage
 - Root or sudo privileges
-- Internet connection
+- Internet connection to update the machine and download the necessary packages
-- Basic knowledge of Linux command line

 ## Features